Miami Florida, FIU Baseball Stadium March 8th 2017

 For a complete photo gallery from this game, please CLICK HERE.

 Most of you know me as The Prodoucher FunGus, but my government name is Gustavo A. Chacon.
 Born and raised in the 305!
 I say Miami sports fans should be grateful for what we've been able to experience, at least in my lifetime.
 Pretty well rounded in the major sports, but baseball is probably my weakest subject.
 Doesn't stop me from writing about it!
 Either way, I find it pointless to memorize every sports stat since the beginning of time when I can just look it up, so don't expect me to drop some knowledge unless it's useful in the real world.
-However, I'm not afraid to tell you why you're opinion is 100% wrong, lest we agree, of course.
+However, I'm not afraid to tell you why your opinion is 100% wrong, lest we agree, of course.
 Wanna get into it?
 Argue with me @lemoncityfungus.
 It'll be fun!